samitkumarpatel/k8s/k8s-objects/README.md

 You can also use Ingress to expose your Service.
 Ingress is not a Service type, but it acts as the entry point for your cluster.
 It lets you consolidate your routing rules into a single resource as it can expose multiple services under the same IP address

+- **Service to Service call**:

+'<service.name>.<namespace name>.svc.cluster.local or <service.name>.<namespace name>'

+HTTP/HTTPS across namespace ref : http://<service-name>.<namespace-name>.svc.cluster.local

+If you want to use it as a host and want to resolve it,
+'''
+                Use : <service name> (Use if in same namespace) Use : <service.name>.<namespace name> (Use if across namespace) Use : <service.name>.<namespace name>.svc.cluster.local (FQDN)
+'''
+If you are using ambassador to any other API gateway for a service located in another namespace it's always suggested to use short fqdn but it's also fine to use full however make sure it's not auto appending .svc.cluster.local :
+'''
+            Use : <service name>
+            Use : <service.name>.<namespace name>
+            Not : <service.name>.<namespace name>.svc.cluster.local
+'''
+For example, servicename.namespacename.svc.cluster.local,

+Description

+This will send a request to a particular service inside the namespace you have mentioned.

+Extra :

+External name service Ref

+If you are using the External name as service to resolve the name internally you can use the below for ref

+kind: Service
+apiVersion: v1
+metadata:
+  name: service
+spec:
+  type: ExternalName
+  externalName: <servicename>.<namespace>.svc.cluster.local
+Here, replace the <servicename> and <namespace> with the appropriate values.

+In Kubernetes, namespaces are used to create virtual environment but all are connected with each other through specific DNS convention.

 **Service Topology**